 Entry

-is an event that happened, containing zero-to-many keys/value pairs described byDef
+is an event that happened in a give time period, containing zero-to-many keys/value pairs described byDef

 sDataJournal